Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Constraining SC-SAM parameters for stellar and AGN feedback

 \subsection{Astrophysical Constraints: Comparing Galaxy Selections}

-First, we compare how different galaxy properties perform under the same type of clustering--`all' statistics at $z=\{0.0, 0.1, 0.5, 1.0\}$, and randomly down-sampled to either $\mathcal{N}=0.001$ or $0.005\ h^{3}$ cMpc$^{-3}$.
+First, we compare how the selection on galaxy property affects how well our neural networks are able to constrain astrophysical parameters from galaxy clustering.
 See upcoming \textsection \ref{subsec:SCSAM_densityredshift} for a discussion about how constraints on the SC-SAM parameters change with no down-selection and at individual redshifts, and \textsection \ref{subsec:CompStats} for how individual clustering statistics perform for these parameters.

 As introduced in \textsection \ref{subsec:CosmoConstraints_byselection}, we select SC-SAM galaxies based on stellar mass, star formation rate, and specific star formation rate.
 Here, we examine the constraints that our experiments find on the SC-SAM astrophysical parameters A$_{\text{SN1}}$, A$_{\text{SN2}}$, and A$_{\text{AGN}}$.
-We remind readers that all neural networks have been asked to constrain all five parameters at the same time (with the exception of the focused experiment in the upcoming \textsection \ref{subsec:SCSAMfocus}), and that our LFI loss function (described in \textsection \ref{subsubsec:NNlosses}) has been used specifically for its strength in pulling out the influence of weaker parameters.
-The results for constraints on the SC-SAM astrophysical parameters are summarized in Figure \ref{fig:Summary_Allclust_Constraints} and Table \ref{table:GlxSelections_Constraints}.
-Select neural network constraint examples can be seen in Figure \ref{fig:GlxsSelections_all5}.
+We remind readers that all neural networks have been asked to constrain all five parameters at the same time (with the exception of the `focused' experiment in the upcoming \textsection \ref{subsec:SCSAMfocus}), and that our LFI loss function (described in \textsection \ref{subsubsec:NNlosses}) has been used specifically for its strength in pulling out the influence of weaker parameters.
+The results for constraints on the SC-SAM astrophysical parameters are summarized in Figure \ref{fig:Summary_Allclust_Constraints}; detailed in Appendix \ref{app:CosmoConstraints} Table \ref{table:GlxSelections_Constraints}; and select neural network constraint examples can be seen in Appendix \ref{app:CosmoConstraints} Figure \ref{fig:GlxsSelections_all5}.
 We note that poor fits on the SC-SAM parameters correspond to rMSE and $\bar{\sigma}$ errors near 1.

 Of the core selections with `all' clustering with density down-sampling, we find all selections find good constraints in different circumstances.
 Stellar mass and sSFR do well at constraining the parameter A$_{\text{SN2}}$ ($0.5<\bar{\sigma}<0.8$), and find moderate ($0.6<\bar{\sigma}<0.8$, stellar mass) or very poor ($\bar{\sigma}=1$, sSFR) constraints on A$_{\text{SN1}}$.
 Both are outperformed by SFR selections, especially at high density down-samplings.
 All selections in this category find poor to no constraints on A$_{\text{AGN}}$.
 As we will explore later, removing the density down-sampling vastly improves constraints on the SC-SAM parameters.